beaumartinez/buses/readme.md

 # Buses

-A location-aware, responsive, blazing-fast London bus arrival website.
+A location-aware, mobile, blazing-fast London bus arrival website.

 ## About

 Buses consumes Transport For London's bus arrival API, and uses HTML5 geolocation to show the user all bus stops within 300 meters.

-It uses Flask, a bunch of JavaScript libraries, and nginx.
+It uses Flask, AngularJS, and nginx.

 ## Setup